-Two Icelandic road workers are the protagonists of “Á annan veg”(Either Way) a low budget movie that takes place in the countryside of Iceland in the early 1980’s.
+Two Icelandic road workers are the protagonists of “Á annan veg”(Either Way).
+A low budget movie that takes place in the countryside of Iceland in the early 1980s.

 Basically, it’s a film about two very different individuals, with no one but each other for company.
-Finnbogi feels perfectly at home in the pristine Icelandic landscape while Alfreð is still very connected with the society and the social life in the city.
+Finnbogi feels perfectly at home in the pristine Icelandic landscape while Alfreð is still very connected with society and the social life in the city.
 Besides this, we think that it’s refreshing to see a movie where problems can’t be resolved by technology, in a world where people still send letters.

-The book “The Traveller: Notes From an Imperfect Journey Around the World” written by Daniel Baylis is probably what what inspired us the most.
-Daniel like us, gave up his job and his rented apartment to tackle one of his biggest dreams – travel the world.
+The book “The Traveller: Notes From an Imperfect Journey Around the World” written by Daniel Baylis is probably what inspired us the most.
+Daniel like us gave up his job and his rented apartment to tackle one of his biggest dreams – travel the world.
 He has an objective to not only see places but also to experience them along with their people.

-PROFESSIONAL TRAVELERS WE ARE FOLLOWING IN THEIR FOOTSTEPS
+PROFESSIONAL TRAVELERS, WE ARE FOLLOWING IN THEIR FOOTSTEPS

-Matthew Kepnes and Matthew Karsten also known as Nomadic Matt and Expert Vagabond are two of the most famous travel bloggers.
-They share a similar story, both decided to drop everything and travel the world; now they represent a benchmark for every wannabe travel bloggers, and we are no exception.
+Matthew Kepnes and Matthew Karsten, also known as Nomadic Matt and Expert Vagabond are two of the most famous travel bloggers.
+They share a similar story.
+Both decided to drop everything and travel the world.
+Now they represent a benchmark for every wannabe travel bloggers, and we are no exception.

 One day I just decided to stop dreaming, and start doing.

-He mixes usual touristic routes with more adventurous activities such as glacier hiking, skydiving and canoeing.
+He mixes usual touristic routes with more adventurous activities such as glacier hiking, skydiving, and canoeing.